Falcons 2000 SC: 1994-95 National Soccer League Elimination Final

-National Soccer League era comes to an end
+Relegation and Folded

 Morwell Falcons finished no higher than 10th in all of the seasons between 1995–96 to 2000–01, not qualifying for the NSL finals series again after 1994–95.
 The team name changed to Gippsland, then again to "Eastern Pride" for the 2000–01 season.

-Morwell Falcons' final win in the NSL was under the name Eastern Pride in Round 25, 2000–01.
+Morwell Falcons final win in the NSL was under the name Eastern Pride in Round 25, 2000–01.
 A 2–1 win over Parramatta Power on 31/03/2001.
 The club forfeited its last four matches of the season, all marked as a 0–3 loss.
 The team was stripped of its 20 competitions points for regulations breaches by league administration.
 The club was relegated from the NSL after finishing 15th (of 16) in 2000-01 and subsequently folded.
 The club was re-established in 2001 as Falcons 2000 and rejoined the rated Tier 9 Latrobe Valley Soccer League.

 The National Soccer League was replaced with the A-League Men in 2005–06, making the new Tier 1 exclusively for licensed teams only with no promotion and relegation from the State League "pyramids".
 The new Tier 1 was established before restructuring that included Australia (including the Socceroos) transferring from Oceania Football Confederation to the Asian Football Confederation before qualifying for the 2010 FIFA World Cup began.

 Some would argue that the Morwell Falcons - 1971 through to the 1994-5 Dockerty Cup win and Tier 1 National Soccer League Finals Series participation - is Australia's only "football purists" historical example of promotion from "non-league" to Tier 1 in Australia's Association Football history.